Careers with Bell

 Mental Health Services

-Resident Counselor Launch
+Resident Counselor Launch (Part-Time Position)

 Come be part of the challenging and rewarding work of a Launch Resident Counselor.
 By providing direct care service to consumers in a Launch group home, you will help with skills training, implement medication monitoring system, respond to client emergencies, assist clients in progress towards goals developed on their individual plans, and complete documentation.
 This position is responsible for overall maintenance, management, and cleanliness of the facility during the shift and will remain in the residence whenever a client is present.
-This is a full-time hourly position and part-time hourly position.

 Minimum requirements: one year of college credits in social science, or one-year human service experience.
 Must be at least 21 years old, possess a valid driver’s license, insurable driving record, and have reliable transportation.
 Current physical and Mantoux (TB) test required.
 PA State Police background check.